Why did I make this? Frankly I'm not sure.

-Sleep **: HD dependant and early entry don’t mix.
+Sleep **: HD dependent and late entry don’t mix.
 2 stars for the ability to disable mundane witnesses.

-Trace Purge ***: More evidence removal, but got enough ommisions to make it clear something happened.
+Trace Purge ***: More evidence removal, but got enough omissions to make it clear something happened.

 True Strike ****: A useful buff as always.
 Does not actually help sniping that much, since it will only compensate for about 200 yards of distance with a scoped rifle.